secureCodeBox/secureCodeBox/README.md

 helm -n securecodebox-system install securecodebox-operator ./operator/
 ```

-Optionally deploy SCB scanner Charts for each security scanner you want to use:
+Optionally deploy SCB scanner charts for each security scanner you want to use.
+They should not be installed into the `securecodebox-system` like the operator so that different teams can use different kinds of scanners.

 ```bash
 helm upgrade --install amass ./scanners/amass/